vipyne/axis3d/README.md

 ## Introduction
-Axis3d is a multi-media 3d rendering library
+Axis3d is a multi-media 3d rendering library.
+It can do anything from making intricate shapes to rendering 360 photos and videos.
+All the code for the following tutorials are in the example folder of this project, along with other examples.

 ## Simple Example
 ### Draw a cube